 The financial health of an organization can affect hiring and internal training.
-Among organizations that have had better financial health compared to six months ago, over one-third have seen an increase in the number of full-time project managers and over half saw no change.
-Among these same organizations, nearly two-thirds saw no change in the proportion of contract project managers in the past six months, and two-thirds saw no change in the amount of internal project management training provided.
+Among organizations that have had better financial health compared to six months ago, over two-fifths have seen an increase in the number of full-time project managers.
+Among these same organizations, nearly half saw no change in the proportion of contract project managers in the past six months, and nearly two-thirds saw no change in the amount of internal project management training provided.
 (Figure 4).

-Among organizations that have had worse financial health compared to six months ago, over two-fifths saw a decrease in the number of full-time project managers.
-Among these same organizations, nearly one-third saw a decrease in the proportion of contract project managers, and nearly half saw no change with internal project management training.
+Among organizations that have had worse financial health compared to six months ago, half saw a decrease in the number of full-time project managers.
+Among these organizations, nearly half saw both a decrease and no change in the proportion of contract project managers, and over half saw no change with internal project management training.
 (Figure 4).

-Figure 4: Financial health compared to # of full time project managers, % of contract project managers, and change in internal training for project management
+Figure 4: Financial health compared to # of full time project managers, % of contract project managers, and Δ in internal training for project management

-When asked about potential risks to the growth of their organization within the next six months, nearly three-quarters report that economic instability is the biggest potential risk, followed by political risks and violence (Figure 6).
-These same three potential risks are also most concerning to respondents in their future outlook, with nearly half reporting that economic stability is the most concerning potential risk (Figure 7).
+When asked about potential risks to the growth of their organization within the next six months, over two-thirds report that economic instability is the biggest potential risk, followed by political risks & violence, and disruptive technologies (Figure 6).
+These same three potential risks are also most concerning to respondents in their future outlook, with half reporting that economic stability is the most concerning potential risk (Figure 7).